J-umpy/cherub/README.md

 ✔ Have the graphs actually embed within Discord (Google Sheets is a pain to work with)
 - Improve data sorting to allow for more efficient data interpretation for other projects.
       EX) If you were to use this data for a machine learning chatbot, differentiating between messages from #general and #bot-commands               would consume a considerable amount of time
-- Setup wizard and documentation for installation and setup
-- Error code compilation, solution, and other documentation
+✔ Setup wizard and documentation for installation and setup X ~~Error code compilation, solutions, and other documentation~~ This is no longer necessary as the code has been sufficiently error tested and there is a setup wizard.
+I can add in error codes and               other documentation if enough people request it though

 # Next Feature to be added:
-Setup Wizard.
-The setup wizard shouldn't take long to complete, it'll just be irritating to update it every time I make a new release, so I'm going to try to finalize most customizable options and then configure a setup wizard.
+Rewrite of the program to remove Google Sheets API, as it's request limit disables accurate logging.

+# Setup Instructions
+1. Download the latest version from releases
+2. Create a Google API User and generate your keys as a JSON file.
+Rename the .json file "credentials.json"
+3. Make a Discord Bot User and save the token somewhere
+4. Run setup.exe, then discord-data-collection.exe